In This Guide

 Unlike a file system (where you navigate a directory tree) or a block storage device (where you have a disk mounted to a server), S3 is an object store.
 Each object is identified by a unique key (effectively a file path), stored in a bucket (a named container), and accessible via an HTTPS URL or the AWS API.

-- Native AWS integration: Lambda, RDS, Athena, CloudFront, CodeBuild, and dozens of other services have native S3 integration built in.
-S3 is the universal staging area of the AWS ecosystem.
+Lambda, RDS, Athena, CloudFront, CodeBuild — dozens of services have native S3 integration built in.

 Core Concepts: Buckets, Objects, Keys, and Versions

 Buckets are the top-level containers for S3 objects.
-Bucket names must be globally unique across all AWS accounts (not just your account).
-Bucket names are part of the S3 URL: https://my-bucket-name.s3.amazonaws.com/.
+Bucket names must be globally unique across all AWS accounts.
+Bucket names are part of the S3 URL: https://my-bucket.s3.amazonaws.com/.
 Each bucket lives in one AWS region.

 Objects are the individual files stored in S3.
 Each object can be up to 5 TB.
 Objects consist of the data itself plus metadata — the object's key, size, last modified timestamp, storage class, and any custom metadata you add.